WA Democrats propose $16B for transportation, hoping to boost highways, transit and ferries

-Democrats in the Washington Legislature want to spend $16 billion over the next 16 years on the state’s transportation system, releasing a proposal Tuesday that would shore up the state’s largest highway projects and promote transit ridership through grants for improved service and free ridership for anyone under 18.
+Democrats in the Washington Legislature want to spend $16 billion over the next 16 years on the state’s transportation system, releasing a proposal Tuesday that would shore up the state’s largest highway projects and promote transit ridership through grants for improved service and free ridership for anyone 18 and under.

 The proposal also envisions adding four new hybrid-electric boats to the state’s aging ferry fleet and matching available federal dollars to move forward on a high-speed rail project between British Columbia and Oregon.